 Sha chi is the negative side of chi energy.
-This energy is very detrimental to the life force and growth of all matter.
+This negative energy is very detrimental to the life force and growth of all matter.
 It's often called the killing chi.
-There are many feng shui remedies that you can use to weaken and in some instances correct this form of negative energy.
+There are many feng shui remedies you can use to weaken and in some instances correct this form of negative energy.

-Understanding Sha Chi
+Understanding Sha Chi and Its Causes

 Sha chi is the villain of feng shui because it can literally stop the nourishing flow of chi energy to the various elements that reside in your home, including you.
 Negative chi disrupts and destroys this natural cycle of energy.
 While yin (sha chi) and yang (sheng chi) are part of the energy known as chi, they must remain balanced.
 Too much of either disrupts the element cycle and can create an upset in your home and your life.
 Negative chi can be natural or manmade.
 It is such a powerful energy that it can suck up the positive energy, like the air is sucked out of a vacuum.